Introduction to the Course

 - Infer the likely weather at a place by using the Skew-T diagram

 - Place a Skew-T into its proper synoptic context, and be able to explain why

 - Diagnose winter and severe weather environments using all the tools we've developed in the course

 Required: a PDF packet of notes and maps that is ~400 pages.
 You may buy a coil-bound copy for $15, or just download the full PDF from Canvas (available on the first day).
 There is no requirement to buy a hard copy if you don't want one.

 Required: your own set of colored pencils (erasable, preferably).
 I’d go to Hobby Lobby or Michael’s instead of buying them at the campu$ book$tore.

 I will also put multiple copies of two other useful texts on reserve at the Wells Library Reserve Desk.
 There you can read, scan, or do whatever you need.

 Staying on for G437 in the spring?
 Please see this note.

 - 10% Team map/case analysis and presentation

-Graduate students enrolling under the G700 section may have a different distribution of percentages and/or different assignments.
+Graduate students may have a different distribution of percentages and/or different assignments than the undergraduate students.